 Most of my inspiration comes from a deep admiration of what was done by fine printers from the 16th though early 20th century, a classical sensibility.
 Admittedly I have little taste for more “modern” styles, even shying away from sans types for the most part though having a healthy collection of type of that sort.
 I was fortunate to have been given a gift of a fellow printers library in the early 90’s.
 Though I never knew the man I came to know his friends quite well by their inscriptions to him in the books they gave him: Morris, Grabhorn, Rogers, Updike, Cleland, Dwiggins – these are the men I mostly learned my craft from and they led me back further to the printers past that they in turn held in awe.
 Since then I’ve been fortunate enough to examine Guttenberg bibles, Copernicus’s note-book, illuminated manuscripts from the hand of Irish monks and I know by all these things that I have oh so far to go.
 I’ll keep trying.

-I get to share my wonderful adventure with my two children, Nadia and Jude.
+I get to share my wonderful adventure with my two children and partner Madeleine.
 While there are plenty of distractions, work in the studio is never work (well almost never) and being able to raise a family in such a wonderful environment is something I’m thankful for every day.
 Oh yes, and then there’s the trout…

 - Museum of Modern Art, New York, NY

 - Metropolitan Museum of Art, New York, NY

 - Princeton University Graphic Arts Library, Princeton, NJ

 - Stanford University, Green Library, Special Collections, Stanford, CA